Parents: Summer Ways to Prepare for a Better School Year

 Now that summer is here it means fewer structured activities and more effort from you to keep your ADHD child busy and safe.
 Here are some tips for what to do over the short summer months and how to begin planning for the upcoming school year.

 Review the Year

 Before you begin packing up those pencils and erasers, take the time to talk with a couple of your child’s main teachers.
 Find out, and write down, the specific reasons for success or, conversely, what was difficult this past year.
 Include details about what worked well for your child and how those teachers made it a more pleasant year.
 This way you have written information that you can present to your child’s new teacher or IEP team in the fall.

 Make requests: If you don’t already know which teacher will be the best match for your child in the upcoming school year, then find out from your child’s former teacher, his or her guidance counselor or other parents with ADD children in the next grade level.
 Once you have this name then make a request in writing to the school principal.
 Be specific in your letter.
 State your child’s strengths and weaknesses and why you believe this would be a successful match.
 Let’s face it – the right teacher can make or break the school year.

 Doctors, Medications and Testing

-Over the past year, you may have realized the need for some educational testing for a learning disability occurring with your child’s ADD.
-About 20% to 50% of children with ADD do have additional learning disabilities to contend with.
+Over the past year, you may have realized the need for some educational testing for a learning disability occurring with your child’s ADHD.
+About 20% to 50% of children with ADHD do have additional learning disabilities to contend with.
 This missing piece of information could help you begin the new school year with a clear understanding of your child’s strengths, weaknesses, and learning styles.

 Use this time for intervention.
 Working with a tutor two or three times a week for an hour at a time (remember short bursts of concentration work best) can give support and increase your child’s self-esteem in an academic area of weakness.